imnanxu/QPPLab/README.md

 |		   	|`s`     | control for strict phase adjustment (`s`=1) or relaxed phase adjustment (`s`=0)||
 |		   	|`sdph`     | a (nP X 1) cell array of reference parcels| Each cell may include >=1 parcel IDs.
 The phase adjusted QPP waveform will start from rising positive values for the selected parcels.|
 |  Functional connectivity (FC) analysis|`fz` | control for the output matrix `FCr` to be the pearson correlation (`fz`=1) or to be the Fisher Z-Transformation of the pearson correlaion (`fz`=1).|

 <a name="section-2-2"></a>
 ### 2.2 (Step 2) Run 'st2_QPPanalysis.m'
-This is for detecting and analyzing QPPs based on the parameters setup in step 1.
 <a name="section-2-1-1"></a>
 #### 2.2.1 Prespecified parameters
 The following three parameters need to be prespecified at the beginning of this script.